-We help our clients weigh their options.
+Mr. Wisenberg helps his clients weigh their options.
 Losing a high-paying executive job can be devastating, but 10 years in federal prison is far worse.
-To protect his or her interests, no citizen should participate in an SEC investigation without first consulting with a white collar lawyer experienced in defense of securities fraud allegations, before participating in any securities fraud investigation being conducted by the Securities and Exchange Commission (SEC) or the Department of Justice (DOJ).
+To protect his or her interests, no citizen should participate in an SEC investigation without first consulting with a white collar defense lawyer experienced in defense of securities fraud allegations, before participating in any securities fraud investigation being conducted by the Securities and Exchange Commission (SEC) or the Department of Justice (DOJ).

-Feel free to contact white collar criminal defense lawyers Solomon L. Wisenberg and Adrienne Urrutia Wisenberg, at the Washington D.C. law offices of Barnes & Thornburg LLP.
-We represent clients facing securities fraud charges nationwide.
+Feel free to contact white collar criminal defense lawyers Solomon L. Wisenberg online at the Washington, D.C., law offices of Nelson Mullins LLP.
+Attorney Wisenberg represents clients facing securities fraud charges nationwide.